Managing a Reactive Dog

 All dogs must be 6 months or older and current on vaccinations.
 Spaying or neutering strongly recommended.

-Seven-week, one-hour class in Smoky’s Training Center.
-The first class is for people only.
+Seven-session, one-hour class in Smoky’s Training Center.